 Student Solution Center Representative

-Administrative Assistant, St. Thomas Aquinas Program
+Director of the St. Thomas Aquinas Program

 Joe joined Molloy College as the Albertus Magnus Counselor in late August 2010 - just days before the start of a new academic year.
 In 2016, he was promoted to Associate Director for the St. Thomas Aquinas Program, working both HEOP and Albertus Magnus cohorts under the St. Thomas Aquinas Program umbrella.